wlina2511/mb_technical-test_playable/README.md

 - Around **1** setting out the background.
 - Around **1** coding the player and camera movements.
 - Around **3** implementing the obstacles, the timer and the slider.
-- The last hour was me messing around and trying things I did not leave in the final game
+- The last hour was me messing around and trying things that did not make it to the final game.

 ###  Architectural and technical choices
 Iused Unity 2019.1.5f1 as requested, and chose to have my architecture as follows :